woz-u/DS-Student-Resources/DS107-Big-Data/To_LMS/learning-modules/DS Big Data Analytics - AWS/Syllabus/L0-Syllabus.md

 - Load data from Amazon S3 into Amazon Redshift.
 - Query data in Amazon Redshift.

-### Lesson 8 AWS Analyze Data Sagemaker Jupyter Bokeh Automate Data Loading Data Pipeline
+### Lesson 8 AWS Analyze Data using Sagemaker and Automate Data Loading Data Pipeline
 - Describe Jupyter notebooks and the Bokeh visualization package.
 - Create a Jupyter notebook with Amazon SageMaker.
 - Import data into a Jupyter notebook.